DefEnge/AntiTheftBoat/README.md

 http.begin("http://IP_OF_YOUR_BACKEND/register");  // URL del server
 ```

-flash the device through terminal after modifing the platformio.ini  or with vscode extension
+flash the device through terminal after modifing the platformio.ini with vscode extension or your Text editor of choice

 ```
-cd Boat/Barca_finale
+cd Boat/Barca
 pio run -t upload

 ```